 the best of Minneapolis-St. Paul awaits

-In a city of great neighborhoods, The Link Apartments is located in one of the most exciting.
+In a city of great neighborhoods, The Link Minneapolis is located in one of the most exciting.
 The energy from living close to the U of M campus is a strong draw, whether your sense of adventure is a friendly game of bags at a local pub or a quick power ride on the Dinkytown Greenway.See Interactive Map

 An energetic community with the charm of a walkable neighborhood.

 Living adjacent to the Green Line’s Prospect Park station means you have other options for excitement, too.
 Easily suit up for a power meeting downtown or head to MSP to fly to an exotic destination that has never even heard of wind chills.
-So many options, so few reasons not to rent at The Link.
+So many options, so few reasons not to rent at The Link MN.

 Check out some of our favorite hot spots below.